 If we don’t slow down the cycle, pollen production and air pollution will only get worse.
 Millions of people already have seasonal allergic rhinitis, and pollen allergies are a major cause.
 If this cycle continues, we may see the number of people with seasonal allergies increase.

-Asthma and Allergy Foundation of America, (2022).
-[2022 Allergy Capitals: The Most Challenging Places to Live With Allergies].
+Asthma and Allergy Foundation of America, (2023).
+2023 Allergy Capitals.
 Retrieved from allergycapitals.com.

 For media and related inquiries, contact gro.afaa@aidem.

 1. Ng, A.E. & Boersma, P. (2023).
 NCHS Data Brief, no 460: Diagnosed allergic conditions in adults: United States, 2021.
 National Center for Health Statistics. https://dx.doi.org/10.15620/cdc:122809

 2. Zablotsky, B., Black, L.I., & Akinbami, L.J.(2023).
 NCHS Data Brief, no 459: Diagnosed allergic conditions in children aged 0-17 years: United States, 2021.
 National Center for Health Statistics. https://dx.doi.org/10.15620/cdc:123250